Morris Goldseker: Business strategy

 In 1931 Goldseker founded M. Goldseker Real Estate Company which was located at 218 West Franklin Street in downtown Baltimore.
 This remained his office for over forty years.
 His company managed thousands of real estate properties.
 During the economic downturn of the depression, Goldseker knew that foreclosures were imminent.
 He asked lending institutions if he could manage the properties that were in foreclosure.
 He then purchased the foreclosed homes he managed, paying off the properties in which he was the note holder, acquiring the reputation of a good risk with savings and loans institutions and banks.
 The Baltimore City Government agreed to let him manage 1400 city properties that were in disrepair or needed management services.
 His services included “efficiently renting, managing, and maintaining real estate.
 In addition to this, he also managed properties with the Federal Home Owner's Loan Corporation.

 His business strategy included selling homes to people who were discriminated against, and who could not get mortgages, acquiring the reputation as the purveyor of the best homes black people could get.
 His market were people from a certain income brackets, specifically the lower middle class.
 According to nephew Sheldon Goldseker, “People whose income was steady but not high.
 They could keep their heads above water, but had little income left over to build a nest egg.
 They were families who did not have a lump sum savings that could be the down payment necessary to obtain a mortgage loan.”

 Goldseker accomplished the American dream.
 He came to America, could not speak English, and was penniless.
 He died with assets worth more than 20 million dollars.

 Some people question if this man "accomplished the American Dream", unless of course the American Dream means becoming rich by taking advantage of the poor.
 Here's another take on this man's activities and you judge for yourself:

 "the leading offender in Edmondson Village was Morris Goldseker, who tricked impoverished black families moving into Edmondson Village to sign contracts in which no equity was built up until the “sales price” was paid in full.
-He was not a very good person as said above, he took advantage of people who were poor by tricking them.
-He shall not be honored in fame and this wiki page should talk about the bad things he did.
 According to W. Edward Orser, Blockbusting in Baltimore: The Edmondson Village Story (1994), not a single “buyer” was able to pay the debt in full — every contract resulted in foreclosure, many after years of timely payments, without the evicted family having a penny of equity in the house they thought they had bought."